-A node pool contains one or more nodes in a cluster.
-The nodes in a node pool use the same configurations.
+A node pool contains one or more nodes that have the same configurations in a cluster.
 A default node pool is automatically created based on the number of nodes and configurations that you specify when you create a cluster.
 You can add node pools of different sizes and types to the cluster.
 You can create and upgrade node pools.
 This does not affect the cluster.

 - The type and version of the operating system.

 - The type and version of the container runtime.

 - The billing method.
 Pay-as-you-go and subscription are supported.
 Elastic node pools also support preemptible instances.